zolrath/wemux/README.md

 # Multi-Host Capabilities
 ********************************************************************************
   wemux supports specifying the joining different wemux sessions via `wemux join
-  <sessionname>`.
+  <session>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.
 By default this option is disabled.